skyellen/robwork-mirror/doc/manual/dwcfileformat.hpp.md

 </PhysicsEngine>
 \endverbatim

-For similar options for the TNT engine, please see rwsimlibs::tntphysics::TNTIsland::getDefaultPropertyMap documentation.
+For similar options for the RobWorkPhysicsEngine (RWPE), please see rwsimlibs::rwpe::RWPEIsland::getDefaultPropertyMap documentation.

 ## Gravity ##  {#sec_rwsimxml_gravity}
 Set the gravity in world coordinates.